Note: this blog post was initially published on 5/20/21 and updated on 12/1/2025

 - Powers of Attorney

-- End of Life directives
+- End-of-Life directives

 - Funeral preferences